Ascentroid/Ascentroid/README.md

 In the future, I may add generic [RPC-like](https://en.wikipedia.org/wiki/Remote_procedure_call) features for Blueprint-only network communication (depending on how things go).

-Lastly, you don't <i>have</i> to use Blueprints.
-Since the Ascentroid map kit treats your UE4 campaign project like a <b>MOD</b>, you could also use C++ (if you want).
+Lastly, <i>only</i> Blueprints scripting is supported.
+Ascentroid does not yet support scripting in C++.
+This is still being researched.

 <br/><br/><br/>

 ## Demo Campaign Project

-A UE4 demo campaign project has been created, which you can download and inspect for learning purposes.
+A UE demo campaign project has been created, which you can download and inspect for learning purposes.
 It includes three levels and various free content sources.
 Be sure to read the included <b>Readme.txt</b> file.

-Download the UE4 demo campaign project zip file from here: https://drive.google.com/file/d/1zlutTZXBK4Vy-YLGeMa7izCC1L5hhVVt/view?usp=sharing
+Download the UE demo campaign project zip file from here: https://drive.google.com/file/d/1zlutTZXBK4Vy-YLGeMa7izCC1L5hhVVt/view?usp=sharing

 ![Imgur](https://i.imgur.com/Wr0BNjx.png)